startling/sixteen/readme.markdown

 # sixteen

 This is a DCPU-16 emulator written in python.
-After it's complete, I'm going to make sure it's all rpython and write a JIT using pypy.
 Exciting stuff.

 Here's what we've got so far:

 ## a virtual machine

-I *think* it's spec-complete.
-Anyway, it's main use is the debugger, because we don't have any IO methods yet.
-I'll implement memory-mapping soon, too, but none of the spec uses it yet.
+I'm almost certain it's spec-complete.
+The VM itself isn't terribly interesting, by itself (except when it is), but it has nice bindings.
+You can subclass it and do just about anything.
+See sixteen-web, sixteen-debug, and dcpubot, below.

 ## a basic debugger